InfoSecInnovations/concierge/README.md

 - **Docker Compose >= 2.24.6** (while frequently installed with docker, sometimes it's not.
 Docker compose files are how the docker containers are setup).
 Check with `docker compose version`.

 Optional:
-If you want to use GPU acceleration (Shabti does NOT require this, but it will make responses dramatically faster), you must have the
+If you want to use GPU acceleration (Shabti does NOT require this, but it will make responses and ingesting dramatically faster), you must have the
 NVIDIA drivers correctly setup and running.
 Shabti will not install or make any adjustments to your driver configuration.

 Note: if you want to use GPU acceleration on a Windows host, you must use WSL2.